Rohit Sharma Biography

 - He scored another century in the very next match.

 - Sharma was however dropped from the Test team due to inconsistency in performance.
-Sharma however was selected for the 2018–19 tour of Australia.
+Later Sharma was selected for the 2018–19 tour of Australia.

-- He became a part of the first-ever Indian team to win a test series against Australia in Australian soil.
+- He became a part of the first-ever Indian team to win a test series against Australia on Australian soil.

 - His high score of 212 runs came against South Africa in October 2019.

 - After the innings, David Warner said that he believes that Rohit Sharma could be the one to break Brian Lara’s 400* record.

 - Rohit Sharma scored his 1st outside India hundred against England on September 4, 2021, which is eventually his 8th overall Test hundred.

 - When it comes to T20, you can hardly find a complete opener than Rohit Sharma.

 - Rohit made his T20 debut for India against England in 2007 ICC World T20 Championships but did not get an opportunity to bat.